thesquatchman/node-shopping-cart-w-users/README.md

 # Node Shopping Cart with Users
 This project is an experiment with building a node/express based shopping cart.
-Thanks to https://gabrieleromanato.name/nodejs-how-to-create-an-e-commerce-shopping-cart for the tutorial and jumping off point.
+Thanks to https://gabrieleromanato.name/nodejs-how-to-create-an-e-commerce-shopping-cart for the tutorial and jumping off point, and https://scotch.io/tutorials/authenticate-a-node-js-api-with-json-web-tokens for the jwt tutorial.

 Uses an .env file int the root with some of the variable that I may not want on github